 I had this for the first time on Noriega street in San Francisco around 2002.
 It was the perfect entry into Taiwanese cooking which I prefer over traditional Cantonese any day.

-After a long trek through GG park I somehow ended up on Clement street looking for something exciting to eat.
+After a long trek through Golden Gate park I somehow ended up on Clement street looking for something exciting to eat.
 I smacked right into A Taste of Formosa.
 All the patrons were Asian.
 How perfect.
-I saddled up next to the window with a ramekin of roasted peanuts that I spent twenty minutes trying to eat with my chopsticks, a side of marinated pig’s ear and a cold beer.
-Good night SF, I have found a new food genre to follow.
+I saddled up next to the window with a ramekin of roasted peanuts that I spent twenty minutes trying to eat with my chopsticks.
+A side of marinated pig’s ear soon followed along with a cold beer.
+Amen.

 When procuring your ears, please find a reputable butcher that still carves the animal down.
-For these parts I try and stay far away from China Town here in NY.
-I’ve seen some odd things go down in the wee early mornings.
-I’d want know exactly how my pork is handled and where it comes from and China Town is not the best bet.
+For these parts I try and stay far away from the China Towns of America.
+I’ve seen some odd things go down in the early mornings and I want know exactly how my pork is handled and where it comes from.
+China Town is not the best bet.

 About 4-5 pig’s ears will serve as a perfect appetizer for about 6-8 people depending on their hankering for a tasty pig ear.